bri-ne/ConflictMinerals_SECsearch/README.md

 In the near future, there will be an option to use this workflow straight from a web interface.

 Benefits of this option:
-* This option will make this tool accesible to a wider population
+* this tool will be accesible to a wider population
-* Through this option a user would not need their own api key
+* a user would not need their own api key

 Here's what this could like: